 The options we use and highly recommend

 I’m a busy mom who stays home with two small children, and married to a man serving on active duty in the military.
-We move A LOT, which means a lot of uprooting everything frequently with little notice.
+We move A LOT (every 2-3 years), which means a lot of uprooting everything frequently with little notice.
 I’ll never forget having 3 days notice to move from Rhode Island to Virginia!
 Our lifestyle doesn’t leave much room for a physical retail shop setting, as much as I do daydream about it.

 Lets hear from you!